atytgat/atytgat/README.md

 Hello, my name is Alexandre !

 I'm currently looking for an entry-level role as a machine learning engineer or data scientist, so please reach out if you have an opening at your company and believe I might be a good fit.
-You can find my CV in this repo.
+You can find my CV in this repo here : https://github.com/atytgat/atytgat/blob/main/Tytgat%20Alexandre%20CV.pdf

 I live in Belgium but am definetly willing to relocate.